Are you part of the remote marketing workforce yet? Or consider it an option for the future?

-With the Act!, for instance, you can automatically update your customer info in the CRM based on the latest interactions with the business.
-That means anyone can pick up where the other team member left off, without worrying about duplicate data, manual data entry error, and wasting time with back and forth emails.
+With Act!, for instance, you can automatically update your customer info in the CRM based on the latest interactions with the business.
+That means anyone can pick up where the other team member left off, without worrying about duplicate data, manual data entry errors, and wasting time with back-and-forth emails.

 Faster Targeted Campaigns

 Sales teams know that marketers with the right customer info bring in better prospects than those with stale data.
-So how do you get to start your targeted marketing faster?
-Here again, the right CRM tool can do wonders, by using the power of real-time data update, for instance, with a web form.
+So how do you start your targeted marketing faster?
+Here again, the right CRM tool can do wonders, by using the power of real-time data updates, for instance, with a web form.

 Here’s how it would look in practice.